Should I Apply Lime, Seed or Fertilizer to My Lawn First?

 When to Apply Fertilizer First

-Wait at least a week to ten days before applying lime.
+Wait at least a week to 10 days before applying lime.
 Once plants have been given appropriate time to start absorbing the nutrients present in the fertilizer, apply lime to the soil.
 The addition of lime will increase the effectiveness of the fertilizer already present in the ground.
 The plants’ roots, which should have started growing by this point, will enjoy the extra boost provided by the lime.

 When It’s Okay to Apply Lime and Fertilizer at the Same Time